redxtech/zsh-not-vim/readme.md

 handled by this plugin) so if you accidentally try to run one of those commands in the shell, you will be made aware!

+I made this because when I was gettin started with neovim I found myself trying to run `:q` or `:x` to close my shell, and I wanted a humourous way of reminding myself that I was not in vim.
+I converted it into a plugin in case anyone else had the same experience.

 ## Config
 You are able to change the program that `zsh-not-vim` used to shame you for forgetting that you aren't in vim (by default it uses `cowsay`).